tfsec/tfsec.github.io/_docs/google/sql/pg-no-min-statement-logging.md

 ---
+title: google-sql-pg-no-min-statement-logging
-title: Ensure that logging of long statements is disabled.
+description: Ensure that logging of long statements is disabled.
 shortcode: google-sql-pg-no-min-statement-logging
 legacy:
 summary: Ensure that logging of long statements is disabled.